parpalak/upmath.me/public_html/sample.md

 ## About Upmath

 * Upmath works in browsers, except equations rendered [on the server](//i.upmath.me/).
+Markdown text is not sent anywhere, and attackers cannot intercept it.
 * Upmath stores your text in the browser to prevent the loss of your work in case of software or hardware failures.
+* You can create and switch between multiple documents via the "☰ &rarr; New" and "☰ &rarr; Open" menu.
+* Upmath occasionally saves intermediate versions of your texts.
+They can be restored via the "☰ &rarr; Restore from history" menu.
-* You can copy or download the text and the converted code.
+* You can copy or download the text ("☰ &rarr; Download source") and the converted code ("⇓" button).
-* To print or convert your documents to PDF, use the standard browser print dialog.
+* To print or convert your documents to PDF, use the standard browser print dialog or the "☰ &rarr; Print or save PDF" menu.

 I have designed and developed this lightweight editor and the service for converting LaTeX equations into SVG pictures to make publishing mathematical  texts on the web easy.
 I consider client-side rendering, the rival technique implemented in [MathJax](https://www.mathjax.org/), to be too limited and resource-consuming, especially on mobile devices.